 Morning lectures commence at 10:30 am and evening lectures at 6.00 pm.
 Please be seated 5 minutes before the stated commencement time.

-Special Interest Days will be held on Thursday 29th July and Thursday, 23rd September 2021 at “Laurelbank”, Cnr Penshurst and Laurel Streets, Willoughby starting at 10.30 am.
-For members only.
+Special Interest Days are held at “Laurelbank”, Cnr Penshurst and Laurel Streets, Willoughby starting at 10.30 am.
 The cost for this is $75 p/p, which includes morning tea and lunch.
-It is necessary to book on the Form attached and pay for this well in advance as numbers are strictly limited.

-Any member wishing to come to the Special Interest Days should contact Mrs Gillian Stegman on 9414 5609 or firstname.lastname@example.org to ask if places are still available.
+In future any member wishing to attend a Special Interest Day or to make enquires, should contact Mrs Gillian Stegman on 9414 5609 or firstname.lastname@example.org

 Membership enquiries should be made to the Membership Secretary, Ann Windeyer, on 9416 5007 (9.30 am to 4.30 pm) or email email@example.com